 - Your child/children’s school has introduced staggered start/finish times

 In the first instance, please talk to your line manager about any ideas you have to work flexibly or whether you can work a different shift pattern for a defined period, if this could help address any of the above difficulties and also support the needs of the service.
 Your line manager will review your situation with you and agree how your request for flexibility can be arranged around the needs of the service.
 The Trust’s Special Leave Policy is applicable and usually allows for up to two days/15 hours carer’s leave to make suitable child care/adult dependant arrangements.
-However, this has been temporarily extended to up to six days/45 hours (pro rata for part time staff) up to 31 March 2021 in the first instance.
+However, this has been extended to up to six days/45 hours (pro rata for part time staff) until further notice.

 Managers and staff are encouraged to find supportive, pragmatic and workable solutions that will meet the child/young person’s needs, support for our employee’s situation and service needs.
 This may include enabling different shift patterns for a defined period, or where job roles permit working from home and/or working different times of the week/weekend if this enables a supportive solution.
 Staff and managers need to be realistic about solutions and especially for those with younger children as they are more likely to require more parental time than senior school children for example.